 What is eCommerce Marketing Automation?

-- Automated Workflows: Sends the right message at the right time using behavior-based triggers.
+• Automated Workflows: Send the right message to the right segment at the right time using real-time triggers and event-based rules.

 Email Campaign Automation

-Example: Allbirds uses automated welcome emails, back-in-stock alerts, and product education flows to stay in touch with new leads and drive product discovery.
+Example: Allbirds uses automated welcome emails, restock alerts, and product education flows to connect with leads and drive product discovery using marketing automation for ecommerce.

 Customer Segmentation

-Example: Sephora uses loyalty program data and purchase history to tailor product suggestions, email content, and mobile offers by customer profile.
+Example: Sephora relies on loyalty program data and order history to send personalized product recommendations and mobile offers, powered by marketing automation for ecommerce.

 Workflow Automation

-Example: ASOS automates cart abandonment recovery emails, paired with limited-time discounts and delivery reminders to re-engage online shoppers.
+Example: ASOS automates cart abandonment recovery emails, sends time-limited discounts, and uses delivery reminders to re-engage shoppers with automated workflows.

 Analytics and Reporting

-Example: Gymshark uses marketing automation platforms to monitor campaign metrics, segment new customers, and adjust marketing efforts based on performance data.
+Example: Gymshark leverages marketing automation platforms to monitor metrics, segment new customers, and refine marketing strategies using real-time analytics.

 Advertising Workflow Automation

-7 Smart Ways to Use Marketing Automation to Increase Sales
+7 Smart Ways to Use Marketing Automation for Ecommerce to Increase Sales

 1. Recover Abandoned Carts Automatically